noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/randomness.md

   "F" is the first letter of the name of the stupid little bitch that now conduct the "Illuminati" pseudo dictatorship that is changing Europe.
 A plague in our democracy.

+But why my father has changed his sign?
+Because my daddy has give me in the course of my life suggestions to understand what would happen to me after the age of 35.
+My dad is in turn a victim of the mafia of the nobility.
+Andreu and Francesca are the people who enslaved me in the neuronal control network.
+The tool of the nobility mafia.

 ### Friends of mine that have died in strange circumstances

 ![Genoa](http://telecomlobby.com/Images/AdobeStock_118239878_0.jpeg)